(Better Than) Olive Garden Minestrone Soup Recipe

 The classic restaurant chain Olive Garden is most well-known for its Italian-esque pasta dishes.
 However, they also offer a great minestrone soup that is incredibly popular!
 Who else gets torn between starting with a small bowl before the entree or going big and having a large bowl as the entree?

-Today we’re sharing with you our version of Olive Garden Minestrone Soup that we think you’re going to like it even more than the OG goodness.
+Today we’re sharing with you our version of Olive Garden Minestrone Soup that we think you’re going to like, even more than the OG goodness.
 It’s an easy vegetarian and vegan recipe that is sure to satisfy, and of course, pairs perfectly with breadsticks and salad!

 Copycat Olive Garden Minestrone Soup